jeromekirkpatrick/Expected-Goals-2018-World-Cup/README.md

 # SOCCER & STATSBOMB! - Capstone 1

 # The Data Source.
-Statsbomb is a business that provides soccer analytics mainly for teams, media, and gambling
+# Statsbomb is a business that provides soccer analytics mainly for teams, media, and gambling
 https://statsbomb.com

-# StatsBomb provides a free dataset to promote furthering soccer and data science, avaiable at https://github.com/statsbomb/open-data
+# Free dataset to promote furthering soccer and data science, avaiable at https://github.com/statsbomb/open-data

 Available data in the free dataset:
 * 16 Champions League seasons